dhruv0985/ICS_CP_THE_FAB_FOUR/README.md

 WORKING OF CODE

+We use simple name variable so it is easy to understand what that variable do and what function do in our code

 1.This part check that our input accountno. and pin is present in code or not

     int fileAccNo;